 Hardware: the decision tree that actually matters

 There is no single right answer for hardware in mid-2026.
-There are four credible paths.
+There are five credible paths.
 I picked Path 1.
 If you pick differently, do it on purpose.

 Path 1: NVIDIA DGX Spark (GB10, 128 GB unified memory)